CoRAL-OSU/al-folio/_projects/MARL.md

 a) time-scale separation in clustered networks, such as power networks,

-b) a hierarchical structure driven by global and local reward functions, such as multi-group target tracking application.
+b) a hierarchical structure driven by global and local reward functions, such as the multi-drone multi-target tracking application below (*click the picture to redirect to the youtube video*).

 [![drone swarm multi-target tracking](https://img.youtube.com/vi/CEz4tTX1CIU/0.jpg)](https://www.youtube.com/watch?v=CEz4tTX1CIU)